KP Snacks

 KP Snacks Limited is a British producer of branded and own-label maize-, potato-, and nut-based snacks.
-Originating to 1853 in Rotherham, the KP stands for “Kenyon Produce”.
-Since 2012, KP Snacks has been owned by German company Intersnack and is now based in Slough.
+Originating in 1853 in Rotherham, West Riding of Yorkshire, the KP stands for "Kenyon Produce".
+KP Snacks has been owned by the German company Intersnack since 2012 and is now based in Slough.

 KP Snacks is currently the second largest maker of snack foods in Britain.
 It owns and produces various brands including KP Nuts, Hula Hoops, McCoy's crisps and Tyrrells crisps, and also distributes other brands under license in the country such as Pom-Bear.
 The company's largest factory is located in Teesside.

 History

 The company was founded in Rotherham in 1853 as Kenyon & Son as a producer of confectionery, jam and pickles.
 By 1891 the company had become Kenyon & Son and Craven Limited.
 The company switched to producing roasted and salted hazelnuts in 1948, expanding to peanuts later.
 These were originally produced for sale in cinemas.
 In 1952 the company introduced Hercules Nuts and in 1953 the No.1 KP Nuts peanut brand.